-The words above are from Lars-Eric Lindblad’s 1983 autobiography, Passport to Anywhere, a portrait of a new, adventours era in travel.
-To commemorate our 50th anniversary, we're publishing an updated edition of Passport that charts the history of expedition travel from 1966 to now.
+The words above are from Lars-Eric Lindblad’s 1983 autobiography, Passport to Anywhere, a portrait of a new, adventurous era in travel.
+To commemorate our 50th anniversary we're making Passport available for free digital download.

 Regarded as the father of ecotourism, Lars-Eric was literally the first travel company owner to take travelers where only scientists had gone—the first to take citizen explorers to many destinations, including Antarctica and Galápagos, in 1966 and 1967, respectively.